 Managing trees and the natural environment

-Melbourne is recognised for the tree-lined streets, parks and open spaces that contribute to the liveability of our city.
+Melbourne is recognised for the tree-lined streets, parks and open spaces that contribute to the livability of our city.
 We are committed to minimising impacts on these important community and environmental assets.

 Managing tree impacts

 In preparing for major construction of the Metro Tunnel, some trees and vegetation will need to be protected and others removed.

 Expert arborist advice will be called upon to firstly maximise tree retention, and where trees are protected on site, to develop and oversee implementation of Tree Protection Plans.
 These plans will be developed in accordance with local council tree management and removal policies, Australian Standards for Protection of Trees on Development Sites (AS4970-2009), and Pruning of Amenity Trees (AS4373-2007), and the arboriculture Environmental Performance Requirements (EPRs) developed for the project.